yildirim-alican/Arduino-GSM-Knock-Sensor-Security-Crash-System/README.md

 6. **Monitor Alerts:**
    - Upon detecting a knock, the system will send an SMS alert and initiate a phone call to the configured number.

-## Contributing

-Feel free to contribute to the project by opening issues, proposing enhancements, or submitting pull requests.
-Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).